xxsimoxx/codepotent-update-manager/README.md

-# update-manager
+# Update Manager

-Update manager for updating ClassicPress plugins from GitHub or other remote sources.
+Easily serve updates to your ClassicPress plugin users from remote sources.
+See [Update Manager](https://codepotent.com/classicpress/plugins/) for full details and documentation.